 Originally built as a Royal castle by Jaume II in 1300, it is now a fantastic museum with outstanding architecture.
 Audio guides are readily available when buying your entrance ticket.
 Head to the top and be inspired by the spectacular view of Palma laid out before you.

 The fantastic food market of Santa Catalina

-Specializing in fish, cheeses, fruit, and vegetables, you can even try and buy local olive oils, fresh almonds, and wines.
+Specializing in fish, cheeses, fruit, and vegetables, you can buy local olive oils, fresh almonds, and wines.
 The market is open Monday through Saturday from 7 am until 4 pm.
-If you are there around lunchtime, order fresh tapas and a local wine and sit in the sun.
+Order fresh tapas and a glass of local wine and sit in the sun if you are there around lunchtime.

 Visit the workshops of Joan Miró, a portrait of life and art

 While in Palma, you don’t want to miss a visit to the beautiful home, gardens, and workshops of the famous Catalan painter Joan Miró.
 Check out the website for opening hours.
 There is a cafe in the gardens and a great little gift shop.

 Time for the beach?
 You are spoilt for choice.
 Local buses are cheap in the city.
 Cala Major is one of the most popular.
 It’s a wide sandy beach but too far to walk from the center.
 The number 4 bus goes there from the marina.
 Otherwise, hop into a cab for the 10-minute drive.

 Playa de Palma is the closest beach to the city.
 It’s a long sandy beach with great restaurants and numerous water sports.
 The beach is located 5km east of Palma.
 Get there using the bus stop opposite the cathedral at Plaça de la Reina and hop onto bus number 15.
 Alternatively, take a taxi from your hotel or rent bicycles and cycle the coastline to get there.